ukparliament/ontologies/procedure/procedure-descriptions/pnsi.md

 # Proposed negative

-Instruments subject to the proposed negative procedure are laid when the Minister uses delegated powers under the EU (Withdrawal) Act 2018 and proposes to use the negative procedure.
+Instruments subject to the proposed negative procedure are laid by a Minister exercising powers under the EU (Withdrawal) Act 2018.

-Once laid, a committee in each House – the European Statutory Instruments Committee in the Commons, and the Secondary Legislation Scrutiny Committee in the Lords – have 10 sitting days to consider the instrument and recommend whether the SI should undergo the made negative or draft affirmative procedure.
+After being laid, each House has 10 sitting days to consider the instrument and recommend the use of either the made negative or draft affirmative procedure.

+In the House of Commons, the instrument is considered by the European Statutory Instruments Committee.

+In the House of Lords, the instrument is considered by the Secondary Legislation Scrutiny Committee.

-The recommendation is not binding and the Minister is free to disagree with one or both committees and lay a statutory instrument under either procedure, but first must make a written statement explaining why they have chosen to disagree with the recommendation.
+A recommendation does not bind a Minister, who may disagree with either committee and lay a statutory instrument under either procedure after making a written statement explaining their disagreement.